Roger De Vlaeminck: Professional career

 De Vlaeminck turned professional at the start of the 1969 season with Flandria-Declerck and won the Omloop "Het Volk" in his first race.
 De Vlaeminck's career ran parallel with Eddy Merckx and he battled for ascendancy with Merckx throughout his career.
 De Vlaeminck rode Paris–Roubaix on 14 occasions, winning four times (1972, 1974, 1975, 1977), finished second four times, third once, fifth once, sixth once, seventh twice and abandoned only in 1980.
 His skills as a cyclo-cross rider made him an expert on the cobbles of northern France which the race crosses.
 De Vlaeminck used the early season Italian stage race Tirreno–Adriatico as training for the spring classics.
 He dominated the race between 1972 and 1977, winning every edition and taking 15 stages.
 His six victories are the most of all time and no other rider has won the race more than twice.

 De Vlaeminck is one of only three riders to have won all five 'Monuments of Cycling' (i.e., Milan–San Remo, Tour of Flanders, Paris–Roubaix, Liège–Bastogne–Liège, and the Giro di Lombardia).
 The other two are fellow Belgians Rik van Looy and Eddy Merckx.
-All total De Vlaeminck won 11 Monument races, and finished in the top ten on an additional 25 occasions.
+In total De Vlaeminck won 11 Monument races, and finished in the top ten on an additional 25 occasions.
 The only major one-day race he did not win was the world road race championship, his best performance was second to Dutchman Hennie Kuiper in 1975.

 He rode three Tours de France, winning stage 6 in 1970 between Amiens and Valenciennes.
 De Vlaeminck took the points jersey in the Giro d'Italia on three occasions as well as 22 stages overall including seven stages in 1975.
 He took a stage win in the Vuelta a España in his final season in 1984.
 His career lasted 15 years and he eventually had 259 road race victories.
 He always kept active in cyclo-cross, resulting in 70 cyclo-cross victories and a world title in 1975.
 De Vlaeminck also had a few successes on track, with several podium finishes in Six-Day races and a national Madison title in 1972 alongside Patrick Sercu.
 This makes him the only cyclist who won a Belgian national championship in road cycling, cyclo-cross and track cycling.